inferno-framework/inferno-reference-server/README.md

 First you need a postgres db running

-Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username=postgres, datasource.password, datasource.schema (or make your existing postgres db have these values)
+Once you have done that, update the src/main/resources/hapi.properties to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have these values)

 Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
 Then go to localhost:8080 to see information about the fhir server